Jovan-Popovic/GameFinity-Backend/README.md

 GameFinity is a console games shop, the purpose of this application is to master the skills that we obtained through the Web Development - Backend course.

-Frontend developers: Snezana Nikolic, Nemanja Riganovic, Luka Marojevic. <br/>
+Frontend developers: Snezana Nikolic, Nemanja Roganovic, Luka Marojevic. <br/>
 Backend developers: Jovan Popovic, Alan Adzagic.

 Click [here]() to visit our application (its not hosted yet). <br/>